 In addition to solo and accompanied standard classical and contemporary repertoire, Taylor is always looking for novel collaborative creative experiences and opportunities to expand her skillset.
 Her other interests include psychology, writing, philosophy, and visual art.

-Chinese-born Canadian pianist Sophie Xuefei Zhang enjoys a career both as a soloist and chamber musician.
+Chinese-born Canadian pianist Sophie Xuefei Zhang enjoys a career as a soloist, a chamber musician, and an arts educator.
 She has appeared on stage with Kim Kashkashian, Jean-Michel Fonteneau, Ian Swensen, and Bonnie Hampton as well as members of the Juilliard String Quartet, Ives String Quartet, American String Quartet, Windscape, and Lincoln Center Chamber Music Society, among others.
-Sophie has served as artist-in-residence with her piano duo at Conservatoire de musique et d’art dramatique du Québec for the 2012-2013 season, and ensemble-in-residence with Aleron Trio on San Francisco’s Old First Concert Series for the 2014-2015 season.
-She is co-founder and director of Lex54 Concerts.
-In addition, selections of Sophie’s photography work from her journey to Tibet have been published in the book Tibet, the Life Changing Journey (Shantou University Press 2010); other works have also been put on auction at the International Women and Children’s Health Conference to raise money to support local initiatives in women and children’s health.
+Sophie has served as artist-in-residence with her piano duo at Conservatoire de musique et d’art dramatique du Québec for the 2012-2013 season, and ensemble-in-residence with Aleron Trio on San Francisco’s Old First Concerts series for the 2014-2015 season.
+She has also served as gallery lecturer at MoMA Museum of Modern Art and as lecturer at City College of New York.
+A graduate of Manhattan School of Music and San Francisco Conservatory of Music, Sophie is currently pursuing a doctoral degree at Teachers College Columbia University with a research focus in interdisciplinary education in Music and Art.
+Selections of Sophie’s photography work have been published in the book Tibet, the Life Changing Journey (Shantou University Press 2010); other works have also been put on auction at the International Women and Children’s Health Conference to raise money to support local initiatives in women and children’s health.

 Anthony R. Green (he/him/his), composer/performer/social justice artist, was raised on Narragansett and Pauquunaukit (Wampanoag) land in Providence, RI.
 His various creative projects include musical and visual creations, interpretations of original, contemporary, and repertoire works, collaborations, educational outreach, and more.
 Behind all his artistic endeavors are the ideals of equality and freedom.
 His compositions and projects have been presented in 25+ countries by various internationally acclaimed soloists and ensembles.
 As a performer, he specializes in piano performance, experimental vocalizations, improvisation, movement, and performance art.
 He is the co-founder and associate director of Boston-based Castle of our Skins, dedicated to celebrating Black artistry through music.
 When not traveling, Green enjoys a variety of activities, many centered around Black and queer identities.
 He currently resides in Leiden, the Netherlands, with his MRI physicist/pianist partner, Dr. Itamar Ronen.
 For more information visit his website at www.anthonyrgreen.com